chayakornn/iot-exploratory-2025/Embedded Hardware/ESP32/readme.md

 *Image Source: [https://lastminuteengineers.com](https://lastminuteengineers.com)*

+*Note: The on-board LED is at pin GPIO2*

 ## Sensors, Peripherals and Actuators

 This section covers some **hardware components** used with ESP32 in this workshop, including **sensors** for data collection, **peripherals** for interfacing, and **actuators** for controlling external devices.
 These components form the backbone of IoT applications, enabling interaction with the physical world.